 “We are basically cucumbers ruled by our microbes.
 If you follow any medical research, by now you know the ropes a bit to know microbial balance is a magical key in unlocking total health harmony.
 Focusing on a healthy diverse microbiome allows for clarity of thoughts, skin, emotions, wit, and hormones.
-There is even a theory floating around that our evolution is stunted because our microbiome is being tampered by chemical exposures and lack of food diversity.” - Dr. Cope, Boketto’s in-house naturopath
+There is even a theory floating around that our evolution is stunted because our microbiome is being tampered by chemical exposures and lack of food diversity.” - Dr. Alexandra Cope, Boketto Naturopath

-In drawing together the scientific knowledge and expertise of both Dr. Cope and Nadine Artemis, both of whom we value and immensely in their respective fields and studies, we’re kicking off our Boketto Health + Wellness Series with a discussion on The Microbiome and tangible ways that you can support yours daily through diet and lifestyle.
+Following are tangible ways that you can support your gut biome daily— through diet and lifestyle.
 While environmental factors are largely beyond our control, remaining conscious of what we’re putting in to and on our bodies daily is fundamental and superior towards preventing chronic inflammation, disease, aging and a compromised immune system.

 FEEDING YOUR MICROBIOME